 No further information was required by the meeting and the voting process proceeded.
-The five directors voted and all the votes were for the decision to invest and acquire the controlling interest in Dream Works Ltd.
+The five directors voted and all the votes were for the decision to invest and acquire the controlling interest in Dream Works Ltd

-Evaluate if Mr Xavier has a personal financial interest in the investment and acquisition of the controlling interest in DreamWorks Ltd. Evaluate and conclude on the legality of the adopted resolution in terms of the requirements of the Companies Act.
+Discuss if Mr Xavier has a personal financial interest in the investment and acquisition of the controlling interest in DreamWorks Ltd, and conclude on the legality of the adopted resolution in terms of the Companies Act.
+First give the requirements of the Companies Act and then apply the requirements to the scenario.